anandg2009/anandg2009/README.md

 # Hi there! 👋

-I'm [Anand Gandhamwar](https://github.com/anandg2009), a passionate web developer based in Pune.
+I'm [Anand Gandhamwar] (https://github.com/anandg2009), a passionate AI enthusiast specializing in Python, Machine Learning, MySQL, Power BI, Statistics, and Frontend Development.
+I thrive on leveraging data-driven insights to build intelligent solutions that drive business outcomes.
 Welcome to my GitHub repository! 🚀

-## About Me
+## About Me : 🚀 Here's what I bring to the table:

+- Python: Proficient in building ML models, data analysis, and scripting.
+- Machine Learning: Experience in developing and deploying ML models for various applications.
+- MySQL: Skilled in designing and optimizing databases for efficient data retrieval.
+- Power BI: Able to create interactive visualizations and reports to communicate insights.
-- 🌐 I specialize in front-end and back-end web development.
+- Statistics: Strong foundation in statistical analysis and hypothesis testing.
-- 💻 I'm proficient in languages such as HTML, CSS, JavaScript, and React JS.
-- 🎓 Currently pursuing the degree of Artificial Intelligence.
-- 📱 I enjoy creating responsive and user-friendly web applications.
+- Frontend Development: Capable of creating responsive and user-friendly interfaces.

-## My Tech Stack

-- Front-end: HTML, CSS, JavaScript

 ## Projects